I feel ashamed at times that I do not profit more by His nearness, but I know that he makes allowances for weak, inconstant nature.

 But those of us who do attend the sacraments, and have been doing so for some years, have no cause for complacency.
 How many times have we received the Eucharist since our First Holy Communion?
 Most adults will have attended Mass at least hundreds, and probably thousands, of times since receiving the Lord for the first time.
 Have we profited by His nearness during all of these years?
 Many of us have already received the Eucharist more frequently than many of the saints did.
 Is there interior and exterior fruit in our lives that gives testimony to all of that grace that was on offer for us?

-If we are concerned about the state of the world or the state of the Church, we really need look no further than our failure to profit from the nearness of Christ in the Eucharist.
+If we are concerned about the state of the world or the state of the Church, let us look at our failure to profit from the nearness of Christ in the Eucharist.
 We are called to holiness and to perfection.
 We simply cannot reach this by ourselves, but we can make strides in that direction by relying on God’s grace and removing obstacles to the workings of that grace in our souls.
 Those who are holy really impact the world around them for the better.
 The lives of the saints prove this for us beyond doubt.
 If we are dismayed at the state of the world, or the state of the Church, then we need to examine ourselves on our efforts to correspond to God’s graces.

 Thankfully it’s never too late.
 As Fr Doyle says, Jesus “makes allowances for weak, inconstant nature”.
 If we try to profit more from His nearness, we will slowly begin to reform ourselves, and our world.